tienvx/composer-downloads-plugin/README.md

 ## Tips

-In each downloaded folder, this plugin will create a small metadata file (`.composer-downloads.json`) to track the origin of the current code.
+In each downloaded folder, this plugin will create a small metadata folder (`.composer-downloads`) to track the origin of the current code.
 If you modify the `composer.json` to use a different URL, then it will re-download the file.

 Download each extra file to a distinct `path`.
 Don't try to download into overlapping paths. (*This has not been tested, but it may lead to extraneous deletions/re-downloads.*)

 What should you do if you *normally* download the extra-file as `*.tgz` but sometimes (for local dev) need to grab bleeding edge content from somewhere else?
-Simply delete the autodownloaded folder and replace it with your own.  `composer-downloads` will detect that conflict (by virtue of the absent `.composer-downloads.json`) and leave your code in place (until you choose to get rid of it).
+Simply delete the autodownloaded folder and replace it with your own.  `composer-downloads-plugin` will detect that conflict (by virtue of the absent `.composer-downloads`) and leave your code in place (until you choose to get rid of it).
 To switch back, you can simply delete the code and run `composer install` again.

 ## Known Limitations

 If you use `downloads` in a root-project (or in symlinked dev repo), it will create+update downloads, but it will not remove orphaned items automatically.
-This could be addressed by doing a file-scan for `.composer-downloads.json` (and deleting any orphan folders).
+This could be addressed by doing a file-scan for `.composer-downloads` (and deleting any orphan folders).
 Since the edge-case is not particularly common right now, and since a file-scan could be time-consuming, it might make sense as a separate subcommand.

 I believe the limitation does *not* affect downstream consumers of a dependency.
 In that case, the regular `composer` install/update/removal mechanics should take care of any nested downloads.
-However, this is a little tricky to test right now.